 A “wrongful” act can cover a broad scope of behavior.
 Negligence and breach of a contractual duty are specifically mentioned in the wrongful death statute.
 If someone who has died would have been entitled to recover had he or she not been killed, only injured, damages could be recovered for his or her wrongful death.
 Common situations where wrongful deaths occur are motor vehicle accidents, workplace accidents and medical malpractice.

 Only a “survivor” can bring a wrongful death claim.
 A survivor is a spouse, child, parent, or other blood relative or adoptive sibling who depended on the deceased for support or services.
 Services are usually those of a household nature.
 Support typically means financial.
 The person bringing the claim has to show she has suffered emotionally and/or financially from the loss of this person.
 Thus, close family members – spouses and children – will have an easier time showing the emotional and financial hardship caused by the loss of this person in their lives, compared with a distant cousin who rarely saw this person.

-The relationship between the deceased person and the person bringing the claim will determine the answer to this question.
+The relationship between the deceased person (how to order a death certificate in Florida) and the person bringing the claim will determine the answer to this question.
 Some of the damages that may be recovered in a wrongful death claim include: